 Microgreens should be kept in the original containers in the refrigerator.
 Only remove products as you need them.
 Microgreens will last 7-10 days when stored properly.
 It is best to handle microgreens with gloved hands as oils can deteriorate the product.

-Squash & Root Vegetables
+Winter Squash & Root Vegetables

-Squash and root vegetables should be stored in a cool, dark, dry spot outside the fridge like a cupboard or root cellar.
+Winter squash and root vegetables should be stored in a cool, dark, dry spot outside the fridge like a cupboard or root cellar.
 You can also store garlic, onions, potatoes, and sweet potatoes this way.

 For items with leafy tops, it is best to leave them in packaging until used.
 Store in a high humidity, dark, cool spot in the refrigerator.
 To reinvigorate tops, place the roots in water upright in water.
 Remove dying or wilted leaves that do not revive.